-Though we suggest starting with crocheting and eventually mastering both, some people are passionate about either knitting or crochet.
+Though we suggest starting with crocheting and eventually mastering both, some people are passionate about either knitting or crocheting.
 How do you make a decision?

 First, look up online some crochet and knitting projects.
 Second, pick up ten of your favorite ones.
 Are they knitted or crocheted?
 If the majority is one or another, it may be your craft of choice.

 While you are picking a craft, consider a few common questions.
 The answers may help you make your informed decision.

 Overall, crochet is easier to learn than knitting.
 It also requires fewer tools and less space, especially if you live in a tiny house.

 Crochet uses only one hook and yarn and doesn’t require movement of hands to move your work from one needle to another as in knitting.
 It is also easier to take with you when you travel and is less likely to unravel.

 In essence, if crochet is easier to learn then obviously crochet will be easier for beginners.
 Most importantly, crochet will not slip off your needles (as knitting does) and unravel by mistake.